howtoscalenn/howtoscalenn.github.io/index.md

 - `width`: Width refers to the hidden size (or head dimension) of a neural network (e.g., in Transformers).
 For small-scale proxy (base) models, the shape of a specific layer’s weight matrix is given by $$ W_l \in \mathbb{R}^{\text{fan-in}_\text{base} \times \text{fan-in}_\text{base}} $$.
 In TP-5, Tables 3, 8, and 9 describe parameterization in terms of `fan_in` and `fan_out`, corresponding to input and output feature dimensions.
 In this table, we define $$ \tilde{n} = \text{fan-in} \cdot \frac{1}{\text{fan-in}_\text{base}} $$.
 If $$\text{fan-in}_\text{base} = 1$$, it recovers to Table 8.
 For example, if $$\sigma = 1/\sqrt{1024} \approx 0.031$$, then init std becomes $$1/\text{fan-in}$$.
   - e.g.: $$\color{red}{\tilde{n} = 100}$$
 - `multiplier`
-    - Note that there are two multipliers: one for width scaling and one for hyperparameters.
+    - Note that there are two multipliers: one for width scaling and one for HPs.
     For example, embedding outputs may be defined as `x = hparam_multiplier × width_scaling_multiplier × embedding_layer(x)`,
     where `width_scaling_multiplier` remains constant as width increases, and `hparam_multiplier` refers to things like lr.
   - A common choice is $$\alpha_{\text{embed}} = 10$$ (based on various muP-related studies), with width scaling multiplier set to 1.